-For more information, see "Troubleshooting" on page 13.
+For more information, see Troubleshooting.

 General Warnings and Precautions

 DO NOT change your medication without first speaking to your doctor.
 The results of the Fitbit ECG app may not be accurate in people who take medication or substances that affect heart rate or blood flow.